Types Of Motorcycles

 Today, motorcycles are more specialized than ever.
-There are several different types of motorcycles from which to choose from.
-Some motorcycles are more suited to a particular rider than another; it all depends on the purpose for purchasing a bike.
+There are several different types of motorcycles to choose from.
+Some motorcycles are more suited to a particular rider than another; it all depends on the purpose of purchasing a bike.

 It is important to be well-informed before purchasing a motorcycle.
 Riders should know the capabilities of their bike and how to perform routine maintenance on their vehicle in order to remain safe while on Connecticut roads and highways.

 Regardless of the type of motorcycle you are riding, if you have been involved in a motorcycle wreck due to the recklessness or negligence of another, we urge you to contact our attorneys right away.
 You may be eligible to file a claim to pursue damages incurred in the crash, including current and future medical bills, lost wages, pain and suffering and other losses.

 To begin exploring your legal options, contact our motorcycle accident lawyers today by completing the Free Case Evaluation form on this page.

 According to the Motorcycle Safety Foundation, motorcycles can be separated into three different categories: street bikes, dual-purpose bikes and off-road bikes.
 Beyond these three categories, bikes can be separated into several different subcategories.

 - Street Bikes: These are especially designed to be driven on paved roads.
 This type of bike has the widest variety of body styles available.

 - Touring Bikes: This type of motorcycle is the biggest out of all types of bikes.
 They often come equipped with accessories such as windscreens and large storage compartments.
 Touring motorcycles often have bigger gas tanks that allow motorcyclists to travel long distances between fueling up.